-You have a tank with a defined size and a rating for your car of litres per 100 kilometres, plus a reliable fuel gauge that will tell you precisely how many kilometres you have left to drive before you run out.
+You have a tank with a defined size and a rating for your car of x litres per 100 kilometres, plus a reliable fuel gauge that will often tell you precisely how many kilometers you have left to drive before you run out.

 There are some variables, like highway and city driving, along with wind resistance to a certain degree – but in general, you know how much petrol you need to get to your destination, and the risk of running out is pretty low.